leptos-rs/book/src/interlude_styling.md

 Here are a few different approaches to styling your Leptos app, starting with plain CSS.

-## Plain CSS
+## Plain CSS (CSR)

-In order for leptos to know what CSS files to bundle with the app, define them in your index.html in the `<head>` as `<link data-trunk rel="css" href="./style.css" />`, you can add as many stylesheets as you need.
+To get started with CSS when your just doing a CSR site and use trunk you need to let trunk know which CSS files to bundle by defining them in your index.html in the `<head>` as `<link data-trunk rel="css" href="./style.css"/>`.
+You can also inject a stylesheet into your view using the `<Stylesheet/>` component, more on that in the chapter [Metadata](https://book.leptos.dev/metadata.html).

 ## TailwindCSS: Utility-first CSS